 As well as helping you with the practicalities, we can also help you manage any fallout from the inquest.
 Coronial investigations can lead to criticism of a care service and we can make sure you are properly protected from this.

 Our services in relation to coroner’s inquests include:

-- Advice to interested parties or witnesses about procedure in this changing area of law
+- Advice to interested persons or witnesses about procedure

 - Making representations to authorities who may prosecute for criminal breaches, and handling any criminal proceedings which may result

-- Dealing with claims for compensation flowing from fatal accidents or other injury, and providing legal representation in court
+- Dealing with claims for compensation flowing from fatal accidents or other injuries, and providing legal representation in court

-We have also represented interested parties in construction deaths, aeroplane crashes, gas explosions and other similar catastrophic events.
+We have also represented interested persons in construction deaths, aeroplane crashes, gas explosions and other similar catastrophic events.